 (Accidental) Address Reveal

 Revealing your address on social media is one of the worst mistakes anyone can make.
 Unfortunately, this happens more often than people think.
 This is very common when people buy a new home and post “just sold” pictures to share on social media.
-It’s fine to do that, but always keep your personal address private and hidden.
-You don’t want anyone to start stalking you or anyone to start targeting your home in any way (see more below).
+It’s OK to do that, but always keep your personal address private and hidden.
+You don’t want anyone stalking you or anyone to start targeting your home in any way (see more below).

 Vacation Photos, While On Vacation